ZionDevelopers/UnoLimited/README.md

 ### Workshop Ready!

 UnoLimited is now available via the Steam Workshop!
-Go to [its Workshop page][workshop] and press `Subscribe`, and it will automatically appear in Garry's Mod.
+Go to [its Workshop page][workshop].

 ### Manual Installation